 Second, while arrest alone may not be a reason for termination, the Equal Employment Opportunity Commission (EEOC) does allow employers to base decisions on the conduct underlying the arrest if it makes the employee unfit for his or her position.
 In this case, if the employee was arrested for stealing money, you may not want him handling cash on the job or dealing with company finances in any way.
 Finally, an employee can be terminated based on absences.
 If this employee is in jail, he is not protected from termination or discipline for being absent from work.
 If you would normally terminate an employee who could not come to work for a certain length of time, you could also terminate in this instance.
-We recently bought out another company.
-This company had written contracts with some of its employees.
-Within the contract agreement it stated that they will be employed for two years.
-Do they need to sign the new employee handbook that states that all employees are subject to at-will status?

 If these employees are under a contract, that supersedes anything in the employee handbook because the employee handbook is not considered a contract.
 By signing the handbook, employees are merely acknowledging that they received it; the signature does not make it a contract.

 While the handbook is a good place to include an at-will disclaimer, you may also want to include language explaining that the handbook is not intended to create an actual or implied contract for continued employment.